org-ecclesiafoundation/APIBibleClient/README.md

 All tests can be run with the `make test` command.
 Test suites can also be individually run.
 Please consult the Makefile for more details.

 ## TODO

-### Prior to releasing v1.0 the following needs to be done:
+### Prior to releasing v1.0:
-- Make doctest examples of utils
-- Review all doctest examples and documentation to ensure they look good on pkg.go.dev
+- Review all doctest examples and documentation to ensure they make sense and look good on pkg.go.dev
+- Write a set of high-level blurbs in the README to help guide folks to the right stuff in the package documentation.

+### Prior to releasing v1.1:
+- Add bible verse lexer/parser
+- Add uberclient.GetBibleReference(apiKey, bibleId, reference ...)

 ### Maintenance
 - Keep up on the scripture.api.bible live documentation
 - Keep up if they decide to turn the experimental functionality into actual functionality by periodically testing the library and looking for failures.
 - Set up at least a monthly cadence of running the tests to see if the API has changed, and at least a quarterly review of the API documentation to see if there are any new versions or endpoints.
-- Write a set of high-level blurbs in the README to help guide folks to the right stuff in the package documentation.

 ## Licenses